Sean Murphy Player Props: Braves vs. White Sox

-Sean Murphy is available when the Atlanta Braves battle Michael Kopech and the Chicago White Sox at Truist Park Friday at 7:20 PM ET.
+The Atlanta Braves, including Sean Murphy (.382 batting average in his past 10 games), battle starter Lance Lynn and the Chicago White Sox at Truist Park, Saturday at 7:15 PM ET.

-He is back in action for the first time since July 8, when he went 1-for-2 with a home run and three RBI against the Rays.
+He had a hitless showing in his most recent game (0-for-4) against the White Sox.

 Sean Murphy Game Info & Props vs. the White Sox